 Yes we do.

-3 Can a restaurant or food retailer use Zeno’s Yoghurt and or Zeno’s Granola to come up with creations like Parfait etc?
+3. Can a restaurant or food retailer use Zeno’s Yoghurt and or Zeno’s Granolas to come up with creations like Parfait etc?

 Yes.
 Restaurants using Zeno’s Yoghurt in its raw form are required to state the source as Zeno’s Yoghurt on their menu.
 If the yoghurt is being combined with fruits and granola etc, we still require our name to be stated on the menu.